List of demons in the Ars Goetia: Earls

-Furfur (also Furtur) is a powerful Great Earl of Hell, being the ruler of twenty-six legions of demons.
+Furfur (also Furtur, Ferthur) is a powerful Great Earl of Hell, being the ruler of 26 legions of demons.
 He is a liar unless compelled to enter a magic triangle where he gives true answers to every question, speaking with a rough voice.
 Furfur causes love between a man and a woman, creates storms, tempests, thunder, lightning, and blasts, and teaches on secret and divine things.
 He is depicted as a hart or winged hart, and also as an angel.
 "Furfur" or "furfurēs" in Latin means "bran".
 However, it seems more likely that the name is a corruption of "Furcifer", the Latin word for "scoundrel".
 Slightly less likely considering the context, but still possible, is that the name originated from "fūr", Latin for "thief".